-Step 1: Go to the command line (Start>Run>cmd).
-Navigate to the folder where you unzipped camcalibandmarkers.zip.

-- Step 2: Type: samplemarkercreator 0 and press enter. - Step 3: If you look in the directory now, you should see MarkerData\0.png.
+- Step 1: Go to the command line (Start>Run>cmd).
+Navigate to the folder where you unzipped camcalibandmarkers.zip. - Step 2: Type: samplemarkercreator 0 and press enter. - Step 3: If you look in the directory now, you should see MarkerData_0.png.
 Open it.
 Notice that this is also one of the markers on one of the corners of the ground array.
-This is why we currently shouldn't use it.
-That is, it would confuse the tracking system to have two of these markers in the same scene.
-We need to generate a new marker. - Step 4: Choose 4 numbers between 54 and 65535.
+It would confuse the tracking system to have two of these markers in the same scene.
+We need to generate a new marker.
+NOTE: the ground array from tutorial 8 is not special.
+You could just remove it from the code and then reuse those markers on it in a different marker array.
+Currently, it uses marker ids 0-27. - Step 4: Choose 4 numbers in sequence (e.g., 50,51,52,53) between 54 and 65535.
+Try to keep your numbers as low as you can since GoblinXNA does not support many of the higher ones (e.g., 65535).
 For each number: type samplemarkercreator yournumber into the command line and press enter.
-You should now see a MarkerData\yournumber.png for each of the 4 your numbers. - Step 5: Open the SampleLayout.xml from the same directory.
+You should now see a MarkerData_yournumber.png for each of the 4 your numbers. - Step 5: Open the SampleLayout.xml from the same directory.
 (Visual Studio works well to edit XML) Edit the XML image parameters to point to your marker png files instead of the markers included.
 Change the id parameters to match.
 Take note of the size in inches of your marker array (width/pixelPerInch, height/pixelPerInch).
 In this case it is 8in x 8 in.
 Save the changes. - Step 6: Run MarkerLayout.exe.
 This should generate ALVARArrayFromXML.gif and ALVARConfigFromXML.txt.
-Copy ALVARConfigFromXML.txt into your GoblinXNAv3.4\tutorials\Tutorial8 Optical Marker Tracking folder - Step 7: Open Microsoft Word or some other layout program (GIMP works for this too but is more complicated) and insert the ALVARArrayFromXML.gif into the document.
+Copy ALVARConfigFromXML.txt into your GoblinXNAv3.6\tutorials\Tutorial8 Optical Marker Tracking folder - Step 7: Open Microsoft Word or some other layout program (GIMP works for this too but is more complicated) and insert the ALVARArrayFromXML.gif into the document.
 Right click on the inserted image and click Size ...
 Change it to the correct size you computed in Step 5 (8in x 8in). - Step 8: (Optional) Widen the margins of the document and center the marker. - Step 9: Print out the marker making sure not to rescale anything.